All pricing effective October 2023

 50 – 84 pounds: $350

-For dogs more than 85 pounds, please call our Clinic to determine cost.
+For dogs more than 85 pounds, please call our hospital for a quote.

 There may be additional fees if your dog is in-heat, pregnant, cryptorchid, or significantly obese.
 Pricing includes hospitalization for the day, anesthesia, surgery, recovery and post-operative pain medication.
-The veterinary clinic recommends pre-anesthesia blood work, which is an additional fee.
+Our veterinary clinic recommends pre-anesthesia blood work, which is an additional fee.

 Your cat must be at least four months of age and current on rabies and distemper vaccinations.
 Clients in our SHARE Safety Net services program receive 45% off the prices listed below: